Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Wave-optics Rendering of Translucent Primitives for Computer-generated Holography

-Note that for GWS-RP, we use Gaussian splats optimized to reconstruct the \textit{square} (i.e., intensity) of the target scene, instead of the amplitude like in GWS-SP, hence the square root of the color in Eq. \ref{eq:gwsplat_random_tm}.
-This is because alpha blending is exact in the intensity domain for random-phase wavefronts, instead of in the amplitude domain for smooth-phase wavefronts.
-Please refer to the supplemental materials for a formal mathematical analysis of why this subtle distinction significantly affects the color of the rendered image and the accuracy of occlusion handling.

-The intensity of reconstructed images of the time-multiplexed hologram flexibly described by the operator $\mathcal{O(\cdot; \cdot)}$ can therefore be described by:
+The intensity of reconstructed images of the time-multiplexed hologram is flexibly described by the operator $\mathcal{O(\cdot; \cdot)}$ as

-where the operator $\mathcal{O(\cdot; \cdot)}$ could describe a single propagation that reconstructs a 2D image, multiple propagations that reconstructs a 3D focal stack, or the Short-time Fourier Transform (STFT) that reconstructs a 4D light field \cite{choi2022time}.
+where the operator $\mathcal{O(\cdot; \cdot)}$ could describe a single propagation that reconstructs a 2D image, multiple propagations that reconstruct a 3D focal stack, or the Short-time Fourier Transform (STFT) that reconstructs a 4D light field \cite{choi2022time}.

-The approach of multiplying the wavefronts of individual primitives directly by random phase maps $\phi_i^{(t)}$ (Eq. \ref{eq:gwsplat_random_tm}) is widely used in prior works.
-Albeit straightforward, this is a heuristic and does not allow for flexible control over the Fourier amplitude distribution of the final synthesized hologram.
-Instead, we leverage an exact, principled formulation of applying random phase to Gaussians, which we call \textit{structured random phase}, and describe in detail in Section 3.3.

-With this random phase modulation, the bandwidth of the SLM can be maximally utilized to achieve several benefits including large eyebox and parallax, shallow depth of field (i.e., large blur variation across different depths), natural defocus blur, as we will illustrate in the following sections.
+With random-phase modulation, combined with the novel wave compositing and alpha blending schemes, the bandwidth of the SLM can be maximally utilized while enabling accurate reconstruction of occlusion and color.
+This leads to a large eyebox and parallax, shallow depth of field (i.e., significant blur variation across depths), and natural defocus blur, as illustrated in Section~\ref{sec:results}.
+Please refer to the supplemental materials for a detailed statistical-optics analysis quantifying bandwidth and defocus.